 So I don’t think you can make a strong case for spanking being either biblical OR unbiblical.
 Which means we need a third category.
 Perhaps “extra-biblical” would do?
 It generally refers to something that is “outside” scripture.
 Not necessarily against scripture, just not contained within it.

 Alright then.
 There is my verdict.
 Modern spanking (i.e. swatting young children on the bottom with a hand, paddle, etc) is neither clearly biblical, nor clearly unbiblical.
 It is extra-biblical.
-And that means that as Christian parents decide whether or not to use it, just as with any other parenting method, they need to prayerfully apply wisdom and discernment.
+And that means that Christian parents must prayerfully apply wisdom and discernment in decided whether to use it in their family (just as with any other extra-biblical discipline method).
 They should consider what both science and life experience have to say on the subject, as well as observing what is and is not working for them and their children.

-And for heaven’s sake.
-If a Christian friend of yours comes to a different conclusion than you, don’t treat them like they are abandoning scripture and need to be won back to the orthodox fold.
+Also.
+If a Christian friend of yours comes to a different conclusion than you, please don’t treat them like they are abandoning scripture and need to be won back to the orthodox fold.
 There’s nothing wrong with having a conversation and sharing why you’ve made certain parenting choices vs others.
-But keep it civil, and don’t assume your interpretation of these passages is the only one that could possibly be biblically sound.
+But keep it civil, and don’t assume your interpretation of these passages is the only one that might be biblically sound.

 P.S.
 In case any of you are still wondering what my personal plans are on this subject, I do NOT plan to use corporal punishment on my kids.
 But since I have not yet had any children of my own, this is all just theory until the rubber hits the road.
 Which is why I focused on examining scripture in this post, not discussing practical pros and cons.